Terms & Conditions

 1. Fees

-1.1 A Deposit of not less than 10% of the annual course fee plus a Registration Fee of £50 (both non-refundable) are due in order to secure a provisional place on one of our 19+ Classes.
+1.1 A non-refundable deposit of not less than 10% of the annual course fee is due to secure a place

 2. Payment